 Sound-design by Adrian Piciorea

-Produced by „Mihai Eminescu” Theater, Botoșani
+Produced by „Mihai Eminescu” theatre, Botoșani

 La Ronde